 3. Scheduled Programming

-The primary reason why people install the V3 at home isn’t just about centralized control but also because it pairs devices for systemized coherence.
+The primary reason why people install the samsung smartthing hub V3 at home isn’t just about centralized control but also because it pairs devices for systemized coherence.
 Say, for example, you want to have a smart speaker play a certain song, but at the same time, you also want to schedule the water heating system when you come home, this 3rd generation v3 is helpful in managing all that together.

 To put together various functions from different devices, this smart home hub activates the command functions and ensures optimized networking.
 The interface of the app is slightly complex for a novice but not if you’re familiar with the setup scenarios of smart gadgets.